The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the source-free Yang's equation

-Now, we ready to work out the reduced components of $(4+N)$-dimensional source-free field equations $\hat{D}_{A}\hat{R}^{A}\,_{BCD}=0$ in (\ref{fe}) by taking into account the KK reduction scheme, as traditional way.
-Thus, we have the six different equations of motions (one $4$D part and five $N$-dimensional parts) are complementary each other
+Now, we are ready to work out the reduced components of source-free field equations $\hat{D}_{A}\hat{R}^{A}\,_{BCD}=0$ in (\ref{fe}) by taking into account the KK reduction scheme, as a traditional way.
+Thus, in the $(4+N)$ decomposition we have the six different equations of motions (one $4$D part and five $N$-dimensional parts) which are complementary with each other